ReInHerit/digital-hub/content/bestpractices/2024-02-05-the-styrian-iron-route-austria-fostering-industrial-heritage-tourism-in-peripheral-regions.md

 pageId: 88a1eb42-6c8d-4ea5-8548-34aaab465a1e
 layout: blog
 type: bestpractice
-title: "The Styrian Iron Trail, Austria: Fostering Industrial heritage tourism in Peripheral Regions"
+title: "The Styrian Iron Route, Austria: Fostering Industrial heritage tourism in Peripheral Regions"
-desc: The region of the Styrian Iron Trail is known for its rich mining and iron processing heritage with the still active Erzberg ore mine being an highlight.
+desc: The region of the Styrian Iron Route is known for its rich mining and iron processing heritage with the still active Erzberg ore mine being an highlight.
   Additionally, the region also has a range of other cultural features (city, mineral, water works museums, etc.) present in various locations within the